 Assess results, find new opportunities, revise strategy

 Increasing your conversion rates with personalization is an ever-evolving ecommerce marketing strategy that adapts to changes in user behavior.
-So, once your tests reach completion, analyze performance and launch new campaigns to further optimize your website conversion rates.
+So, once your tests reach completion, analyze performance and launch new campaigns to further optimize your ecommerce business conversion rates.

 For example, you may drive a 10% conversion rate uplift in an incremental test by embedding social proof to product pages.
 The social proof message is simple, “Customer favorite”, but “In high demand” or “x people viewed this today” could lift conversions even further.
 It’s only through testing that you’ll be able to find the most impactful social proof message.